 Genuine delight on her honeymoon

 Diana was just 20 years old on July 19, 1981, the day she married Prince Charles and became Her Royal Highness The Princess of Wales.
 Over the years, as the marriage revealed its flaws, Wood says the press chose to emphasize photos from the wedding and honeymoon that seemed to show the disconnect between husband and wife.
 While the marriage did get off to a rocky start—including an incident during the honeymoon in which photos of Camilla fluttered out of Charles’ private journal—it was not all misery, as this photo clearly indicates.
 “We don’t usually remember this photo,” says Wood, “but here it is.
 They’re sharing a mutual gaze.
 She has her shoulders lifted flirtatiously, her head tilted, her smile one of genuine delight.”
 It seems as if there is at least one moment on the record during which Diana is looking hopefully toward the future of her marriage.

-Read more about what really happened on Charles and Diana’s honeymoon.
+Find out the sad story of what really happened on Charles and Diana’s honeymoon.

 Young, pregnant and vulnerable